2017 Shuler Hensley Awards

 Q: What is ArtsBridge Foundation?

 A: ArtsBridge Foundation is dedicated to providing quality arts education and community programs that engage, motivate, inspire, and elevate the next generation of artists and arts supporters.
-ArtsBridge provides arts education opportunities to K-12 students through programs at the Cobb Energy Performing Arts Centre, including field trips, professional development, family programs, and the annual Shuler Awards®.
-Since 2007, ArtsBridge has served more than 410,000 students and educators from 67 Georgia counties, plus students from five bordering states.
+ArtsBridge provides arts education opportunities to K-12 students through programs at the Cobb Energy Performing Arts Centre, including field trips, professional development, and the annual Georgia High School Musical Theatre Awards-Shuler Hensley Awards®.
+Since 2007, ArtsBridge has served more than 425,000 students and educators from 70 Georgia counties, plus students from five bordering states.
 ArtsBridge Foundation is a 501(c)(3) non-profit organization.
-ArtsBridge Foundation and GPB-TV’s live broadcast of The Shulers® won the Southeast Emmy® Award in 2018, 2019 and 2020 for special event live coverage, indicative of the superb quality and high production value Georgia students bring at show time.
+ArtsBridge Foundation and GPB-TV’s live broadcast of The Shulers® won the Southeast Emmy® Award in 2018, 2019, 2020, 2022, 2023 for special event live coverage, indicative of the superb quality and high production value Georgia students bring at show time.
 To learn more visit ArtsBridgeGA.org.

 Q: Anything else I should know?